- Perfectly tasteful design

 The S3 starts swinging for the sub-$40,000 lights this summer, seeking out first-time sport-sedan shoppers generally--and specifically, aiming itself right at Motor Authority's Best Car To Buy 2014, the Mercedes-Benz CLA45 AMG.

-Like its cousins, the S3 is a compact, but you'll be excused for wondering how much smaller it is.
-In fact, it's not much smaller than the first-generation Audi A4 from two decades ago.
+Like its cousins, the S3 is a small-ish four-door, but you'll be excused for wondering how much more petite it is.
+In fact, it's not much different in footprint than the first-generation Audi A4 from two decades ago.

 The twist comes from under the S3's crisply stamped hood.
 There's no hybrid to plug in, no turbodiesel.
 It's all breathy turbocharging here, with a 2.0-liter direct-injected and forced-induction four-cylinder spinning out about 290 horsepower (it's not been officially rated for the U.S. yet).
 The four's capable of great things in the compact, lighter-weight A3 architecture: Audi estimates 0-60 mph times of 4.8 seconds, and a top speed of 155 mph.
 Give thanks there for the new four's low torque peak of 280 pound-feet down at about 2000 rpm, which it maintains through 5000 rpm with a happy soundtrack and solid thrust.